Zone Look-up Map

 Be sure to check the IDO to see if there are any Use-specific Standards that may expand or limit the use in certain zones or in proximity to other zones or uses.

-For your convenience, here are two Step-By-Step Guides that will walk you through finding uses and key peices of information for your property or the land use you are interested in and then direct you to the parts of the IDO that provide answers.
+For your convenience, here are two Step-By-Step Guides that will walk you through identifying allowable uses and key pieces of information for your property or the land use that you are interested in, as well as relevant parts of the IDO that can provide more detailed information.

 If you know the zone district for your property (which you can find using the Interactive IDO Zoning Map), you can use the Allowable Use Table from the Integrated Development Ordinance to see the uses that are allowed in your zone.

-Find the the column for your zone and scan down the table to see what uses are allowed.
+To use the allowable use table, find the column for your zone and scan down the table to see what uses are allowed.

 Zone districts (columns) are listed in three categories:

-Within these categories, zones are generally listed from least intense to most intense.
+Within these categories, zone districts are generally listed from least intense to most intense.

 Uses (rows) are organized into these categories: